What does personal liability coverage cover?

-- Injuries on your property: If you're legally responsible, your personal liability insurance can help pay for someone else's injuries that occur on your property — up to the limits of your policy.
+- Injuries on your property: If you're legally responsible, your personal liability coverage may help pay for someone else's injuries that occur on your property — up to the limits of your policy.

-- Damage to others' property: Applies if you or your household members are at fault for the damage.
+- Damage to others property: Applies if you or your household relatives are at fault for the damage.
 For instance, your child hits a baseball through a neighbor's expensive stained-glass window.

-- Lawsuits and lawyer/court fees: If you're sued over an accident, your personal liability coverage can help pay for a lawyer and legal expenses, as well as any settlements against you.
+- Lawsuits and lawyer/court fees: If you're sued over an accident, your personal liability coverage may help pay for a lawyer and legal expenses, as well as any settlements against you.

 - Dog bites (varies by insurer): Check with your insurer to see if they cover dog bites.
-Many insurers require you to purchase animal liability coverage to be covered for dog bites, while others may limit coverage to certain breeds or exclude coverage altogether.
+Many insurers won't cover dog bites, while others may limit coverage to certain breeds.

-- Car accidents: Your auto liability insurance, rather than your personal liability insurance, covers you for damages or injuries you cause while driving.
+- Car accidents: Your auto liability insurance, rather than your personal liability coverage, covers you for damages or injuries you cause while driving.

 - Intentional harm or damage: Injuries or damages you or a household member purposely cause to someone else are not covered.

-- Your own injuries or damages: Personal liability coverage doesn't apply to accidental injuries or damages you cause to yourself or family.
-Instead, your health or property insurance would apply.
+- Your own injuries or damages: Personal liability coverage doesn't apply to accidental injuries or damages you cause to you or your family.
+Instead, your health insurance or property insurance may apply.

-- Business claims: Any claims against you that relate to your business or profession are not covered by personal liability insurance.
+- Business claims: Any claims against you that relate to your business or profession are not covered by personal liability coverage.

 How much personal liability coverage do I need?

-As with auto liability insurance, selecting a coverage limit that matches or exceeds your net worth is a good starting point.
+As with auto liability coverage, selecting a coverage limit that matches or exceeds your net worth is a good starting point.
 For instance, if your total net worth is $150,000, you should opt for at least $300,000 in coverage to fully protect your assets.
-If you need more than $500,000 in personal liability coverage, you should think about purchasing an umbrella insurance policy to extend your limits beyond those of your home or auto insurance policy.
+If you need more than $500,000 in personal liability coverage, an umbrella insurance policy can extend your limits beyond those of your homeowners insurance or auto insurance policy.

 Learn more by using our home insurance calculator to quickly calculate coverage limits for a homeowners insurance policy.

-The average cost of a homeowners policy is $101 per month through Progressive, but personal liability coverage is typically the least expensive part of a home policy.
+Personal liability coverage may be the least expensive part of a home insurance policy.
 In general, you can increase your limit without drastically raising your monthly premium.
 Learn more about what goes into the cost of homeowners insurance.